Finding the best VPN for torrenting isn’t an easy task. In this post, I have listed out 7 best VPN for torrenting.

-ExpressVPN’s apps also include advanced leak protection settings.
+ExpressVPN’s apps also have an advanced leak protection settings.
 This allows you to torrent for hours without worrying about IP address leaks or DNS leaks.
 The Network Lock (kill switch) feature will automatically block all traffic if the VPN connection is interrupted for any reason.

-In addition, P2P is available with unlimited bandwidth on all servers.
+In addition, P2P is available on all servers with unlimited bandwidth.

-And should you encounter any problems with the VPN, 24/7 customer support is provided via live chat or email.
+And if eventually you encounter any problems with the VPN, their 24/7 customer support is provided via live chat or email.

 Price-wise, ExpressVPN costs slightly more than other providers but it may be worth it for those who want the very best experience when torrenting.
 A thing to note is that Bitcoin is supported too.